adityav2000/Tindog/README.md

 # Tindog
-This is just a front end web page using HTML and CSS.
+This is just a front-end web page using HTML and CSS.